Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 This refers to organic materials as part of your design scheme.
 Beeswax candles nestled in a hurricane filled with polished stones, shells, or sea glass makes an enchanting centerpiece.

 Scour the neighborhood for branches, seed pods, and other nature-inspired elements to incorporate into your decor.
 Driftwood or chunky grapevine branches make beautiful accents for the mantel.
-Shop for baskets in a variety of shapes and sizes.
-This will to keep you organized and give your room that natural feel.
+Shop for baskets in a variety of shapes and sizes—this will keep you organized and give your room that natural feel.

 Remember as a child how much fun you had rearranging your bedroom?
 You still can.
 It’s one of the easiest and most enjoyable ways to change your decor, and it costs absolutely nothing.

-Remove a few pieces of heavy furniture to create an airy, open feel, even in the smallest of rooms.
-Remember less is more when it comes to warm weather decorating.
+Remove a few heavy furniture pieces to create an airy, open feel, even in the smallest of rooms.
+Remember, less is more when it comes to warm-weather decorating.
 Redirect the majority of furniture focused on outdoor views rather than the fireplace or television.